msamman2k/appvfs/README.md

 	Say that you/your company are/is building a product that uses Java, Ruby, or ActionScripts.
-	And you want to make sure that people (or really hackers) don't try to reverse-engineer or peak into your code to to steal your technology.
+	And you want to make sure that people (or really hackers) don't try to reverse-engineer or peek into your code to steal your technology.
 If that's your case, then AppVFS is what you need.

 Why/How, and what else do I need to do: